vpreston/cogrob-challenge/README.md

 * [opencv2](https://pypi.org/project/opencv-python/)
 * Python 3.+ available

 As a quirk of the multi-team collaboration, an additional repository is necessary to run the science_mapping functionality.
-Please clone [this repo](https://github.com/Keyrat06/Gaussian_Processes_Sampling) into science_mapping/scripts.
-Move the science_mapping.py node into this folder.
-Now, you're ready to roll.
+Please clone [this repo](https://github.com/Keyrat06/Gaussian_Processes_Sampling) into balanced_mapping/scripts.
+Make sure that the native versions of GaussianProcess.py and utils.py in thie repository are up to date with this one.

 This entire repository is intended to be cloned into an existing catkin workspace (~/catkin_ws/src/).